Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conversion of non-periodic tiling in the case where the original rhombus is not subdivided into smaller similar rhombuses

-Figure~\ref{Fig.4-11} shows clusters $FPC_{7}(2)A$, $FPC_{7}(2)B$, and $FPC_{7}(2)C$ based on the first pattern corresponding to Types A, B, and C in Figure~\ref{Fig.4-10} (Remark: $FPC_{7}(2)A$ is $FPC_{7}(2)$ in Figure~\ref{Fig.4-3}.
-The outlines of $FPC_{7}(2)B$ and $FPC_{7}(2)C$ are the same as that of $FPC_{7}(2)A$).
-Figure~\ref{Fig.4-12} shows a non-periodic tiling with three different pentagons, which was generated using $FPC_{7}(2)B$ and the substitution method presented in \cite{Smith_2023b}.
-Figure~\ref{Fig.4-13} shows a non-periodic tiling with three types of pentagons, which was generated using $FPC_{7}(2)C$ and the substitution method presented in \cite{Smith_2023b}.
+Figure~\ref{Fig.4-11} shows clusters $FPC_{7}(2)A$, $FPC_{7}(2)B$, and $FPC_{7}(2)C$, which are based on the first pattern corresponding to Types A, B, and C in Figure~\ref{Fig.4-10}.
+(Note: $FPC_{7}(2)A$ corresponds to $FPC_{7}(2)$ in Figure~\ref{Fig.4-3}.
+The outlines of $FPC_{7}(2)B$ and $FPC_{7}(2)C$ are identical to that of $FPC_{7}(2)A$).
+Figure~\ref{Fig.4-12} shows a non-periodic tiling with three different pentagons, which was generated using $FPC_{7}(2)B$ in conjunction with the substitution method described in \cite{Smith_2024b}.
+Figure~\ref{Fig.4-13} shows a non-periodic tiling with three types of pentagons, which was generated using $FPC_{7}(2)C$ in conjunction with the substitution method described in \cite{Smith_2024b}.

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-Figure~\ref{Fig.4-14} shows clusters $SPC_{7}(2)A$, $SPC_{7}(2)B$, and $SPC_{7}(2)C$ based on the second pattern corresponding to Types A, B, and C in Figure~\ref{Fig.4-10} (Remark: $SPC_{7}(2)A$ is $SPC_{7}(2)$ in Figure~\ref{Fig.4-7}.
-The outlines of $SPC_{7}(2)B$ and $SPC_{7}(2)C$ are the same as that of $SPC_{7}(2)A$).
-Similar to the first pattern, by using $SPC_{7}(2)B$ or $SPC_{7}(2)C$ and the substitution methods presented in \cite{Smith_2023b}, non-periodic tilings can be generated (the illustrations of these tilings are available at the author's website \cite{Sugimoto_site_Ts}).
+Figure~\ref{Fig.4-14} shows clusters $SPC_{7}(2)A$, $SPC_{7}(2)B$, and $SPC_{7}(2)C$, which are based on the second pattern corresponding to Types A, B, and C in Figure~\ref{Fig.4-10}.
+(Note: $SPC_{7}(2)A$ corresponds to $SPC_{7}(2)$, in Figure~\ref{Fig.4-7}.
+The outlines of $SPC_{7}(2)B$ and $SPC_{7}(2)C$ are identical to that of $SPC_{7}(2)A$).
+Similar to the first pattern, by using $SPC_{7}(2)B$ or $SPC_{7}(2)C$ in conjunction with the substitution method described in \cite{Smith_2024b}, non-periodic tilings can be generated (the illustrations of these tilings are available on the author's website \cite{Sugimoto_site_Ts}).

-{{ Figure.}}
+{{ Figure}}